NSManchester/nsmanchester-app/README.md

 NSManchester for iOS was originally created by [Ross Butler](https://github.com/rwbutler/) as a learning tool for a [Swift hack session](https://medium.com/@rwbutler/nsmanchester-swift-hack-session-15b145f11d4).

 Special thanks go to [our contributors](https://github.com/NSManchester/nsmanchester-app-ios/contributors).

+## License

+NSManchester for iOS is released under the MIT license.
+See LICENSE for details.